jwilsson/LightTip/README.md

 * delayIn (Default 0) int Number of miliseconds before LightTip is shown.
 * delayOut (Default 0) int Number of miliseconds before LightTip is hidden.
 * lockPosition (Default false) boolean Whether to lock the position of LightTip.
+* offsetX (Default 10) integer X-offset from the mouse pointer.
-* offset (Default 10) integer Offset from the mouse pointer.
+* offsetY (Default 10) integer Y-offset from the mouse pointer.
 * speed (Default 400) integer Animation time in milliseconds.

-Minimum required jQuery version is 1.3.
+Minimum required jQuery version is 1.3.0.

 ## License
 Free to use and abuse under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog
+### 1.0.8
+* Replaced the "offset" option with the "offsetX" and "offsetY" options for better control of the offset.
+* Fixed various issues with emptied tooltips and missing animations when moving the mouse between elements.

 ### 1.0.7
 * Added the "attribute" option to control which element to pull the text from.
 * Added the "delayIn" and "delayOut" options to control any delay before showing or hiding LightTip.